Last updated on September 22, 2025

 Mana Cannons | Illustration by Sidharth Chaturvedi

-While there’s no strict rule, your overall game plan and your deck's archetype highly influence the composition of your deck's mana curve.
+While there’s no strict rule, your overall game plan and your deck's archetype highly influences the composition of your deck's mana curve.
 For instance, an aggressive deck typically features numerous 1-drops and 2-drop cards, resulting in a ladder-like curve.

 In contrast, a midrange deck's curve might form a triangle, reflecting a more balanced distribution across various mana costs.